wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 #### Focus Guidelines
 * It is important that you manage how focus is being set.
 Ensure you don't confuse keyboard focus/input focus with accessibility focus, as you can end up in a situation where you set `focusable` to true for accessibility reasons and it impacts the user experience for users using the app without TalkBack.
 * Do not attempt to force TalkBack to focus on a specific view, as it breaks predictable navigation and you might make the app more inaccessible.
-TalkBack also attaches itself late in the activity lifecyle so it might be difficult to get this to work properly without a hacky solution.
+TalkBack also attaches itself late in the activity lifecycle so it might be difficult to get this to work properly without a hacky solution.

 ### <a name="horizontal-scrolling"></a>Horizontal Scrolling